 We aim to engage our children by using a range of high quality texts as the stimulus.
 We value the importance of talk therefore children will begin by orally retelling and exploring language in EYFS.
 By the end of year 6 we aim for the children to have become confident, creative writers who can write coherently for a range of purposes and audiences.
-The children will follow our Handwriting Policy whereby they begin with mark marking and then progress to develop a cursive handwriting script (see handwriting policy).
+The children will follow our Handwriting Policy whereby they begin with mark making and then progress to develop a cursive handwriting script.

 Reading is very important to us and we work hard to create a love of and passion for reading in every child.
-We use the Letters and Sounds Scheme which aims to build children's speaking and listening skills as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-We have a levelled reading scheme (Oxford Reading Tree) where by children start with picture books, Floppy’s Phonics Books then children progress through the scheme until they become "free readers.
+We use the Letters and Sounds Scheme which aims to build children's speaking and listening skills as well as prepare children for leading to ready by developing their phonic knowledge and skills.
+We have a levelled reading scheme (Oxford Reading Tree) where by children start with picture books and then children progress through the scheme.
+We have recently purchased new Oxford Reading Tree books so children have access to levelled books through out the school.
+All children are also provided with free access to Oxford Reading Buddy at home.
 Children in year 2-6 have regular guided reading sessions where they are taught comprehension skills.
 Children have opportunities to read and talk about books regularly to teachers, teaching assistants and volunteers.
 The children are very proud of their new library and love to spend lunchtimes and class sessions choosing new books and developing their passion for reading.

 We aim to give our children the basic skills in spelling, grammar and punctuation to enable them to read and write confidently across the curriculum and apply their knowledge.